petergithub/notes/tech/ubuntuNotes.md

 pgrep -l apache2
-ps -A -opid,stime,etime,args 查看进程的启动时间 sort <file> | uniq -c
+ps -A -opid,stime,etime,args 查看进程的启动时间 sort <file> | uniq -c du -s * | sort -n | tail	列出当前目录里最大的10个文件。

 escape square brackets with backslash:   `grep "test\[1]" log.txt` for `less`, the sequences \(, \), \n, and in some implementations \{, \}, \+, \?, \| and other backslash+alphanumerics have special meanings.
 You can get away with not quoting $^] in some positions in some implementations.

+### Move Running Process to Background
+#### ALREADY RUNNING PROCESS INTO BACKGROUND
+1. CTRL+z
+2. jobs
+or alternate method which lists the PID (note the PID is not the jobnum, the job number is shell specific to the current bash session): jobs -l
+3. bg %jobnum
+or alternate method %jobnum & for example for the first job %1 &

+To place a foreground process in the background: suspend the foreground process (with CTRL+z) then enter the bg command to move the process into the background.
+Show the status of all background and suspended jobs: jobs Bring a job back into the foreground: fg %jobnumber Bring a job back into the background: bg %jobnumber

+#### ALREADY RUNNING PROCESS INTO NOHUP
+0. Run some SOMECOMMAND
+1. ctrl+z to stop (pause) the program and get back to the shell
+2. bg to run it in the background
+3. disown -h so that the process isn't killed when the terminal closes
+4. Type exit to get out of the shell because now your good to go as the operation will run in the background in it own process so its not tied to a shell

+This process is the equivalent of running nohup SOMECOMMAND

 ### LibreOffice
 CTRL+0 (zero) 	Apply Default paragraph style